01-edu/UX-UI/subjects/ui/colors-and-moodboard/typography/README.md

 - [https://www.tomorrowland.com/fr/festival/bienvenue](https://www.tomorrowland.com/fr/festival/bienvenue)
 - [https://artisanscanada.com/](https://artisanscanada.com/)

-**Deliverables:**
+### Deliverables

 - A Figma file showing all the typographies used in each website or app.

+Don't forget to:

 - Upload the Figma file on Github, labeled as follows: “Name_FirstName_DeliverableName_Date_VersionNumber”.
 For example, it can be labeled as “Doe_John_MidFiPrototype_05242024_V1”.
 - Add a title within the file.
-- Pay attention to the global aspect of the file.
-It must be clear, simple and easy to read.
-You can get inspiration on canva.com but don’t overload your design with too much details!

 **Tips:**

 - Mind the presentation!
 - Feel free to browse Google Chrome options to detect typography ;-)
 - [Google Fonts](https://fonts.google.com/) is another great friend to have by your side
+- Pay attention to the global aspect of the file.
+It must be clear, simple and easy to read.
+You can get inspiration [canva](https://www.canva.com/) but don’t overload your design with too much details!

 **Resources:**

 - [What is Typography](https://www.renderforest.com/blog/what-is-typography)
 - [Why is Typography important?](https://careerfoundry.com/en/blog/ui-design/beginners-guide-to-typography/)